“I’m writing my will,” I announced.

 “Then it’s the females we ought to be helping; they’re the ones producing the next generation,” Laverne decided.
 “We don’t even need the males, just a cup of their you-know-what.
 What are you doing to help these two females?”

-“Why not the black ones?” came the inevitable riposte.
+“Why not the black ones?” came the riposte.
 “They’re the ones being shot left, right and centre.
 It’s not the white ones being killed, is it?”

 “And what if the females don’t want to breed?
-Don’t they have a say in it or is it up to the males?”
+Don’t they have a say in it or is it all up to the males?”
 Alison queried.

 It would be easier to leave it to unicorns.